Connect with us

 After our U12s match was called off last week, the third postponement since Christmas, I tweeted that the Premier League should do more.
 I have rarely had such a response, with Michael Vaughan, Peter Reid, Didi Hamann and Jamie Murray joining hundreds of frustrated coaches and parents in liking or re-tweeting.

 One of the few counter voices was the Sports Minister, Tracey Crouch, herself a grassroots coach.
-She argued the league, along with and Government, contribute to the Football Foundation.
+She argued the league, along with the FA and Government, contribute to the Football Foundation.

 I pointed out that £20m was a pittance compared to the TV income.
 That, given the NHS budget was £126bn, Government should be doing more to facilitate exercise.
 And when would the Conservatives match Labour’s 2017 manifesto commitment to a five per cent tax on Premier League TV income?
 I’m still waiting for a reply.